 In this article, we are discussing a bash script to upload CyberPanel backups to Google Drive.
-CyberPanel is one of the best opensource control panel and support openlitespeed web server out of the box.
+CyberPanel is one of the best opensource control panels and supports openlitespeed web server out of the box.
 It’s enterprise editions supports LiteSpeed Enterprise editions.
-More details can be found in their website here.
+More details can be found on their website here.

-We can schedule the backups from the CyberPanel Main » Backup » Create Backup with destination as “Home” directory.
-It will take backups at specified time to each user’s home directory.
+We can schedule the backups from the CyberPanel Main » Backup » Create Backup with the destination as “Home” directory.
+It will take backups at a specified time to each user’s home directory.

 Script to upload CyberPanel backups to Google Drive

 [Updated: Couldn’t figure out the backup locations while using the BackupScheduleLocal.py as earlier in the latest versions.
 Added support for taking backups using CyberPanel CLI]

 Our script here, will generate a fresh backup, move all of them to a single temporary directory for easy uploading, upload it to Google Drive using a script developed by prasmussen, gdrive.
 Once uploaded, the backups and the temporary directory are deleted.